nextcloud/news-updater/README.rst

     sudo systemctl start owncloud-news-updater.service

-**Note**: If you are using the cli based updater (as in set an absolute directory as url) you need to set the webserver user as user in the unit file.
+**Note**: If you are using the cli based updater (as in set an absolute directory as url) you need to set the web-server user as user in the unit file.
 Otherwise the command will fail because ownCloud checks for the owner of its files.
 This user varies from distribution to distribution, e.g in Debian and Ubuntu you would use the **www-data** user: